jlbradley1844/jlbradley1844.github.io/_posts/2017-05-03-community.md

 in a community, your community had beliefs about morals and religious things, and that was that.
 Community itself was bound up in religion and vice versa.
 If you go back about three thousand years ago, you will see that this is so.
+The reification of the concept of "a religion" was not even defined until several centuries ago - if you didn't adhere to the community religion, you were a pagan and/or an infidel and that was that.

 However, there were major developments, starting around 3000 years ago, that changed this.
 Spiritual ferment, happening in different